DorotaStaszczuk/DorotaStaszczuk/README.md

 I'm a junior developer based in Warsaw, Poland.
 I graduated from two programming bootcamps and I continue to study on my own.

 - 🔭 I’m currently working on my portfolio https://dorotastaszczuk.github.io/ and looking for new career opportunities
-- 🌱 I’m currently learning Adobe XD
+- 🌱 I’m planning to learn React and Vue in 2021
 - ⚡ Fun fact: I am never bored

 <!--